gsasansol/GirlScript-Asansol/components/articles/Blockchain-Development/Blockchain_dev.md

       _Learn how blockchain differs from other distributed systems ++ Smart contract development with Ethereum and the Solidity language ++ Web UI for decentralized apps ++
-    Identity, privacy and security techniques ++
+    Identity, privacy, and security techniques ++
     On-chain and off-chain data storage_

 -   [**Permissioned Blockchains in Action**](https://www.manning.com/books/permissioned-blockchains-in-action) by Mansoor Ahmed-Rengers & Marta Piekarska-Geater, early access --